Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: Introduction

 \begin{mybox} \textbf{Question 2:} Let $f:(\mathbb{C}^n,0)\rightarrow(\mathbb{C}^{n+1},0)$ be a finitely determined, quasihomogeneous map germ.
 Is it true that any topologically trivial 1-parameter unfolding $F=(f_t,t)$ of $f$ must be of non-negative degree? \end{mybox}

-In this work, we provide a positive answer to Question 2 in the case of corank 1 map germs from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$ (see Lemma \ref{Teo2}).
-We use it to present a proof of our second main result (see Theorem \ref{zariski}).\\
+In this work, we provide a positive answer to Question 2 in the case of corank 1 map germs from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$ (see Lemma \ref{Teo2}), which is considered our fourth main result.
+We use it to present a proof of fifth result (see Theorem \ref{zariski}).

-We will return our attention to the study of $\mu_{\textbf{m},\textbf{k}}$-minimal plane curve germs.
+We return our attention to the study of $\mu_{\textbf{m},\textbf{k}}$-minimal plane curve germs.
 It is well known in the literature that, for plane curves, the characteristic exponents of their branches and its intersection multiplicities determine and are determined by the (embedded) topology of the curve (see, for instance, \cite{Greuel}).
-In this sense, the normal forms of the plane curves we will address here are related to the topology of the curve.
+In this sense, the normal forms of the plane curves we address here are related to the topology of the curve.
 That is, if $(Y,0)$ is a $\mu_{\textbf{m},\textbf{k}}$-minimal plane curve, then it is topologically equivalent to another curve $(X,0)$ parametrized by that normal form.
-We will use Puiseux parametrizations (see Theorem \ref{puiseux}) to describe these normal forms.
+We use Puiseux parametrizations to describe these normal forms.
 In particular, when dealing with a $\mu_{\textbf{m},\textbf{k}}$-minimal plane curve, can we explicitly construct a normal form?
-This motivates our final question.

-\begin{mybox} \textbf{Question 3:} Let $(X,0)$ be a germ of a plane curve with $r$ branches, say $(X^1,0),\dots,(X^r,0),$ where for each $i=1,\dots,r,$ the curve $(X^i,0)$ has multiplicity $m_i$ and exactly $k_i$ characteristic exponents.
-Assume that $(X,0)$ has the smallest Milnor number within the set of plane curves with $r$ branches such that the $i$-th branch has multiplicity $m_i$ and $k_i$ characteristic exponents.
-Is there an explicit normal form of $(X,0)$? \end{mybox}
+In this work, we present a positive answer to this question (see Sections \ref{normalform1} and \ref{normalform}).